peidevs/OpenDataBookClub/_posts/2017-01-04-year-in-review.md

 ### October

 * The October [meetup](https://www.meetup.com/Open-Data-PEI/events/234804726/) was hosted by Robertson Library at the University of Prince Edward Island, as part of International Open Access Week.
-The evening featured two presentations: _The Value of Open Data in Climate Research" by Dr. Adam Fenech and _Health Data in an Open Data World_ by Mary-Ann MacSwain.
+The evening featured two presentations: _The Value of Open Data in Climate Research by Dr. Adam Fenech and _Health Data in an Open Data World_ by Mary-Ann MacSwain.

 ### November